 Resource also available in:

 Why do you need rescue procedures?
-A robust, documented rescue procedure is required to lower the Mobile Elevating Work Platform (MEWP) platform occupants in case of a malfunction or emergency.
+A robust, documented rescue procedure is required to lower the Mobile Elevating Work Platform (MEWP) platform occupants in a timely manner in case of a malfunction or emergency.
 These may be caused by:

 - MEWP stopped due to no fuel or low battery.

 - MEWP malfunction.

 - Operator/occupant distress (health issues, entrapment, electrocution, etc.).

 Any delay in rescuing the MEWP platform occupants may be the difference between life and death.